 No traditional loan required.
 Approval is based on the quality of invoices, not credit score or collateral.

 Faster access to funds.
-Practices can receive cash in as little as 24 hours after invoices are approved.
+Practices can get cash as fast as same-day after invoices are approved, depending on the factoring company and invoice verification process.

 Scalable financing.
 As billing volume increases, available funding grows alongside it.